Yoast/developer/docs/features/schema/api.md

 As [the documentation](plugins/yoast-seo.md) clearly shows we output a lot of graph pieces on some pages.
 You might want to remove some, or better yet, add your own.
 To do this you should use the `wpseo_schema_graph_pieces` filter.

-Each of our graph pieces implements a `WPSEO_Graph_Piece` interface.
-We pass each of these pieces a `WPSEO_Schema_Context` object which has a lot of context variables.
-A good example of that can be found in our [example use case](integration-guidelines.md#an-example-use-case), and deeper examples can be found [here on Github](https://github.com/Yoast/wordpress-seo/blob/trunk/frontend/schema/class-schema-author.php).
+Each of our graph pieces extend a `Abstract_Schema_Piece` class.
+We pass a `Meta_Tags_Context` object to each of these pieces, which contains a lot of context variables.
+A good example of that can be found in our [example use case](integration-guidelines.md#an-example-use-case), and deeper examples can be found [here on Github](https://github.com/Yoast/wordpress-seo/blob/trunk/src/generators/schema/author.php).

 ## Referencing other graph pieces
 You can always reference the Yoast SEO core graph pieces using their fixed IDs.
 You can find those by using the